-New Relic's Software as a Service (SaaS) product delivers real-time and critical information about your web application's performance from the moment your customers click until the page finishes loading.
+New Relic's software analytics product for applications performande management delivers real-time and critical information about your web application's performance from the moment your customers click until the page finishes loading.
 After you sign up for an account and install the New Relic program (called an agent) on your servers, it begins to monitor and collect all network and database activity.

 Tip: For a library of videos about using New Relic features, go to newrelic.com/resources/videos.
 Here is an example:

 Every minute the agent reports the recorded activity about your application to the New Relic servers (called collectors).
 The collectors process all the incoming data and direct all gathered metrics to the associated New Relic account.
 You can view this information in the New Relic user interface as charts and tables about memory usage, CPU utilization, database query performance, web browser rendering performance, and other useful metrics.
 The user interface provides both current and historical information that you can view, analyze, and share.